mrueda/cbicall/README.md

 Finally, navigate to a directory where you want the databases stored and execute:

-    python3 $path_to_cbicall/bin/download_external_data.py  # Replace $path_to_cbicall with your CBICall installation path.
+    python3 $path_to_cbicall/scripts/01_download_external_data.py  # Replace $path_to_cbicall with your CBICall installation path.

-Note: Google Drive is a tad restrictive the download.
-If you get an error, please use the link in a browser and you should be able to retrieve it there.
+Note: Google Drive can be a tad restrictive with the download.
+If you get an error, please use the error URL link in a browser and you should be able to retrieve it there.

 Once downloaded, perform a checksum to make sure the files were not corrupted:

     md5sum -c data.tar.gz.md5

-Now let's reassemble the split files into the original tar archive:
+Now let's reassemble the split files into the original tar archive (note we will be using ~ 130GB) :

     cat data.tar.gz.part-?? > data.tar.gz

-Clean up split files (when you think you are ready!):
+Clean up split files to save space (when you think you are ready!):

     rm data.tar.gz.part-??